Working With Files and Directories

 Using ssh-copy-id

-The easiest way, if the command is available on your computer, is to use the ssh-copy-id
+The easiest way, if the command is available on your computer, is to use the ssh-copy-id command.

 The syntax is: